How To Encourage Workplace Communication When Social Distancing In Office

 4. Encourage knowledge sharing and provide training

-Encourage those who already know how to use these tools to their maximum potential to regularly share best practices with others.
+Encourage those who already know how to use these tools to their maximum potential to share best practices with others regularly.
 Most collaboration software provides tutorials and training as part of their packages.
-Make sure you share the links to these resources with your team and encourage them to go through all the guides available.
+Ensure you share the links to these resources with your team.
+And encourage them to go through all the guides available.

-Ultimately, encourage your workforce to share their feedback on any new technology being used and act accordingly; if the vast majority of your employees are reporting negative feedback on a tool, you may need to look at other alternatives.
+Ultimately, encourage your workforce to share their feedback on any new technology being used and act accordingly.
+For example, suppose the vast majority of your employees report negative feedback on a tool.
+In that case, you may need to look at other alternatives.

 Wrapping It Up

-Social distancing will most likely be in force for an unforecastable number of months and adjusting to this change is essential for all businesses.
-While the coronavirus pandemic may have had a drastic impact on business performance, it has potentially pushed technology adoption by over a decade.
-At the end of the day, adapting to the situation can strengthen the workplace culture and take the employee experience to a whole new level.
+Social distancing will most likely be in force for an unforecastable number of months.
+Adjusting to this change is essential for all businesses.
+For example, while the coronavirus pandemic may have had a drastic impact on business performance, it has potentially pushed technology adoption by over a decade.
+Adapting to the situation can strengthen the workplace culture.
+And take the employee experience to a whole new level.